Course Title: Social Media and Networks Analytics

 A total of 120 hours of study is expected during this course, comprising:

-Teacher-directed hours (48 hours): lectures, tutorials and laboratory sessions.
-Each week there will be 2 hours of lecture plus 2 hours of practical work in a computer laboratory.
+Teacher-directed hours (48 hours): pre-recorded lectures, tutorials and laboratory sessions.
+Each week there will be 2 hours of pre-recorded lecture plus 2 hours of practical work in a computer laboratory.
 You are encouraged to participate through asking questions, commenting on the material based on your own experiences and by formulating solutions to provided exercises.
 The tutorial/laboratory sessions will introduce you to the tools and techniques necessary to undertake the assignment work.

 Student-directed hours (72 hours): You are expected to be self-directed, studying independently outside class.